...a haven of hope and aspiration...

 • every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need.

 Children in Year 1 sit the Phonics Screening Check.
-Year 1 will take the Phonics Screening check during the summer term- Week commencing Monday 6 June 2022.
+Year 1 will take the Phonics Screening check during the summer term.

-Year 2 pupils who meet the expected standard in phonics in the 2021 autumn check will not be required to complete any further statutory assessments in phonics.
-Year 2 pupils who do not meet the expected standard in the 2021 autumn check will be expected to take the statutory check in June 2022, alongside year 1 pupils.
+Year 2 pupils who do not meet the expected standard in Year 1, will be expected to take the statutory check in this year, alongside year 1 pupils.